 Scales shouldn’t be a mystery.
-In fact, they should be one of the most reliable aspects of your production work flow!
+In fact, they should be one of the most reliable aspects of your production workflow!
 Below are five common scale myths and ways to stay ahead of costly problems.

-3) “Scales don’t need attention after the initial install “- Like your car, even the best-designed scales need maintenance to ensure that they are always weighing appropriately.
+Like your car, even the best-designed scales need maintenance to ensure that they are always weighing appropriately.
 In some cases, product or foreign material can build up and cause the scale to weigh incorrectly.
 A number of other factors can cause scales to lose their calibration.
-Scale platforms can also become damaged with heavy usage and cause any number of significant issues or concerns.
+Scale platforms can also become damaged by heavy usage and cause any number of significant issues or concerns

-Let the scale experts assist you in debunking the scale myths in your production process.
 Our trained application and service engineers have over 70 years of experience for any kind of scale application and can give your scales the specific attention they need.
-Call or click today to speak with an application engineer in your area.

 Carlton Group Further Extends Core Business Capabilities through acquisition of Everest Scale, Inc.